MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 Period grand total journals summarize sales totals per store and fiscal period.

 Period grand total journals are maintained on the **Period grand total journal** page.
 To create a new journal, you must specify a store.
 If previous journals exist for the store, the next fiscal period after the last closed journal for the store is automatically used as the new journal period.
-You can also specify the end date of the journal.
+If previous journals do not exist, you can specify the end date of the journal.
 In this case, the period that includes the specified date is used as the fiscal period.

 The journal can then be calculated.
 Shifts that were closed during the journal's period are selected, and totals are calculated for those shifts.
 You can view the journal's tax totals per sales tax code.
 You can also view the shifts that are included in the journal.

 After the journal is calculated, it can be closed.
 A closed journal can't be modified, and another journal can't be created for a previous period, the same period, or an intersecting period.
 However, the last closed journal for a store can be canceled.
 In that case, another journal can be created for the same store and period.

-The closed journal is digitally signed.
+A closed journal is digitally signed.
 You can view the journal signature, together with the journal data that was used to generate it, on the **Signature details** tab of the **Period grand total journal** page in Retail headquarters.

 #### Archive